Meaning of Operating Lease

 Example of an Operating Lease Contract

-In this operating lease example, let’s consider a firm ABC which operates in manufacturing auto parts which are eventually supplied to the global automakers.
-To expand its business our manufacturing firm needs more press machines.
-Let’s say the market price of each machine is $ 5,000,000 and the firm needs at least 2 such machines for its two production plants.
-The management does not want to invest a large capital until they are sure of the demand.
-In such a scenario they can decide to lease the press machine for $ 5,000 a month.
+Let’s consider a firm ABC which operates in manufacturing auto parts, which are eventually supplied to the global automakers.
+To expand its business, our manufacturing firm needs more press machines.
+Let’s say the market price of each machine is $ 5,000,000, and the firm needs at least 2 such machines for its two production plants.
+The management does not want to invest significant capital until they are sure of the demand.
+In such a scenario, they can decide to lease the press machine for $ 5,000 a month.
 Hence the effective expense would be $ 10,000 per month for the firm ( taking both machines into account).

-Such a mechanism will help the firm in fulfilling its strategic initiatives of expanding the manufacturing capacity at a much less amount without taking any business risk.
-What it has lost out to is the ownership rights which at this moment of time is not the biggest issue that management is concerned about.
+Such a mechanism will help the firm in fulfilling its strategic initiatives of expanding the manufacturing capacity at a much less amount without taking any business riskBusiness RiskBusiness risk is associated with running a business.
+The risk can be higher or lower from time to time.
+But it will be there as long as you run a business or want to operate and expand..
+What it has lost out to is the ownership rights, which at this moment of time is not the biggest issue that management is concerned about.
 Once the firm has tested waters and is confident of the available demand, they can go ahead and purchase the machines from the market.

 Important Points to Note

-- Operating lease is recorded as off-balance sheet items which effectively means that the underlying asset and any liabilities related to it like rent payments or any installments in the future are not recorded on the Lessee’s balance sheet statement.
-This allows firms to keep debt to equity ratio low and in permissible limits avoiding any red flags from both equity holders and debt holders.
+- Operating lease is recorded as off-balance sheet items, which effectively means that the underlying asset and any liabilities related to it like rent payments or any installments in the future are not recorded on the Lessee’s balance sheet statement.
+It allows firms to keep debt to equity ratio low and in permissible limits avoiding any red flags from both equity holders and debt holders.

-Historically effective utilization of operating lease has helped global firms to hold billions of dollars of assets and liabilities without recording them on the balance sheets.
+Historically effective utilization of such a lease has helped global firms to hold billions of dollars of assets and liabilities without recording them on the balance sheetsThem On The Balance SheetsA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
+It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company..
 However, as per the new rule, all operating leases more than 12 months should be recorded in the balance sheet appropriately by the public companies.

 - Typically, all types of assets and equipment can be rented as an operating lease.
-Example aircraft, machinery, land or real estate or some business-specific equipment.
+E.g., of aircraft, machinery, land or real estate, or some business-specific equipment.